What BIM is

 Volatility profile

-Recent action puts BIM in the Low-volatility band — it has been relatively stable, with moves typical of large-cap, mature assets.
+Recent action puts BIM in the High-volatility band — it has been actively trading, with daily moves that would be unusual in traditional equities.

 How to evaluate BIM